uolphysicsteaching/phas_vitals/README.rst

 Local (Development) Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Akthiygh the web-app i designed for deployment as a WSGI application on a web-server with networked database server -
+Althouugh the web-app i designed for deployment as a WSGI application on a web-server with networked database server -
 such as Gunicorn/Nginx/PostGresql - it is straightforward to setup and run as a local application, either for
 development or as a 'private' instance.